jbellis/jamm/README.md

 (like weak/soft/phantom references).
 If you want `MemoryMeter` to measure them you need to enable those measurements through `MemoryMeter.builder().measureKnownSingletons()` and `MemoryMeter.builder().measureNonStrongReferences()`.
 * When measuring direct `ByteBuffer` objects `MemoryMeter` is ignoring some fields from the Cleaner as it might lead to some incorrect measurements by including references to other Cleaner instances
 * When measuring `Thread` objects `MemoryMeter` is ignoring the `group` field as it references the all the threads from the group
+* The behavior around non-strong references has changed.
+When non-strong references are ignored (the default) `MemoryMeter` will ignore all the fields from the `Reference` class as well as the `head` field from `ReferenceQueue`.

 # Supported Java versions